seksenov/CodepenHostedWebApp/README.md

 1. Clone the repo locally or download the zip on Windows 10
 2. Open an admin powershell
-3. Run this command: Add-AppxPackage -Register <Path to containing folder>\AppxManifest.xml
+3. Run this command: Add-AppxPackage -Register "Path to containing folder"\AppxManifest.xml